REPORT: Editworld Official Readme |

 Creating a Map – How to create a map

 To create a new map, select New from the file menu or click on the New tool bar button.
 You will be asked to specifie which data set to use (Arizona, Urban or Rocky Mountains) and to specify the size of the new map.
 The map width and height can be any even number between 16 and 250 tiles.
+You are now ready to edit the height map and tile map.
+Read the whole of this document and familiarise yourself with EditWorld’s features as you progress.

 Once you have done this, you need to provide a base for each player.
 The only rule here is that every player must have a constructor vehicle within range of an oil derrick at the start of the game, otherwise the game may fail.
 Bear in mind that you cannot guarantee which players will be human and which will be computer controlled.
 Try to balance the contents of the bases against each other.